30 places you need to take your mum (and mates) when they visit Brisbane

 Watch the sun set over the Brisbane River and Streets Beach and head to dinner at one of the many multicultural restaurants at Brisbane’s South Bank.
 You may even catch the weekend markets along Little Stanley Street.

-This is an iconic market in Brisbane showcasing the city’s best local produce, bakers and makers.
-Drop into the market on Wednesday at the top end of Queen Street Mall on Saturday morning at the Powerhouse.
+This is an iconic market in the Brisbane CBD showcasing the city’s best local produce, bakers and makers.
+Drop into the market at the top end of Queen Street Mall every Wednesday!

 Show off the city’s cultural centre and check out what’s on offer at Australia’s largest Gallery of Modern Art or the Queensland Art Gallery.